MontiCore/cd4analysis/README.md

 ```

 After executing the command, you may notice that the CLI tool produces some output.
-The output states the reasons why a a context conditions is not satisfied by the model.
+The output states the reason why a context condition is not satisfied by the model.
 The output contains the following error message:
 ```
 [ERROR] 0xA1038 TypeSymbolSurrogate Could not load full information of 'Address'